Soil Mix Conundrum - Peat Moss vs Coconut Coir

 3. Too Much of a Good Thing

-We also don't know what the experts mean by "hold water" Does this mean the weight of water actually absorbed by the media?
+We also don’t know what the experts mean by “hold water” Does this mean the weight of water absorbed by the media?
 Or does it include the water held between the media particles?

 Big difference.
 We think what they mean is how much water the organic fibers absorb.